Business & Economics

 BEAM's Business and Economics Curriculum

 - At the kindergarten level, students use children's literature to learn the basic vocabulary and concepts.
-Teachers select from several books that have stories which can be used to illustrate simple economic ideas.
+Teachers select from several books - located in the Business and Economics classroom - that illustrate simple economic ideas.
+Students learn the following vocabulary words and concepts:

 Business and Economics: Teachers and Leaders